siegesmund/HTTPClient/README.md

 # HTTPClient

-A basic, protocol oriented client for consuming APIs, built with Swift and Alamofire
+A collection of protocols written in Swift and built on Alamofire to make consuming REST APIs easier

 ### Authorization